vedph/cod-layout-view/README.md

 # CodLayoutView

+Codicological layout formulas services and view web component in a framework-independent Typescript library.
+This library contains services and models representing manuscript layout formulas, and is a generalization inspired by [Cadmus codicology layout formulas](https://github.com/vedph/cadmus-codicology-shell/blob/master/projects/myrmidon/cadmus-codicology-ui/src/lib/services/cod-layout.service.ts).

+Such formulas are text strings which represent in a compact way the size and gridlines of a manuscript page.
+We give a list of vertical gridlines, with the span between each of them, from top to bottom; and a list of horizontal gridlines, with the span between each of them, from left to right.
+Once we virtually draw these lines, we get a grid which defines the various layout areas.
+A specific label tags those areas designed to contain text.
+Other areas are used for empty areas like margins, or for areas designed for special purposes, like holding initials.

+This library provides:

+- generic models for codicological layout;
+- a layout view custom web component, which can display an interactive view of the layout represented by the formula;
+- layout formula services, which can be swapped in the same layout view component.

 👉 Quick start: download or clone the repository, open a terminal in its folder, restore NPM packages (`npm i`), and run with `npm run start`.
 When started open your browser at <localhost:3000>.
 The library has no additional dependencies.

 - building: `npm run build`.